RyanMarcotte/Functional.CQS/docs/pureDI/README.md

 Perhaps you have decided that [using a DI container is more trouble than it's worth for your simple application](http://blog.ploeh.dk/2012/11/06/WhentouseaDIContainer/)?

 A series of NuGet packages are provided that enable manual decoration of CQS handlers, all prefixed with `Functional.CQS.AOP.IoC.PureDI`.
 Those packages are listed below.
 As a matter of best practice, all `Functional.CQS.AOP.IoC.PureDI`-prefixed packages should only be installed in your application's [composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/), as the decorators are an infrastructure concern and not a business domain concern.
+- `Functional.CQS.AOP.IoC.PureDI.Caching` (decorators for caching results returned from `IQueryHandler<TQuery, TResult>` and `IAsyncQueryHandler<TQuery, TResult>` implementations)
-- `Functional.CQs.AOP.IoC.PureDI.MetricsCapturing` (decorators for posting performance metrics and unhandled errors)
+- `Functional.CQS.AOP.IoC.PureDI.MetricsCapturing` (decorators for posting performance metrics and unhandled errors)

 Decorators are applied to CQS handlers by fulfilling all decorator dependencies manually.
 First, define a query parameter object and associated query handler, like the following: